janaa-wael/janaa-wael/README.md

 ---

-⭐ *Always curious about how things work under the hood — from bare-metal drivers to OS-level design, and passionate about sharing knowledge with others!*
+⭐ *Curious about everything from bare-metal drivers to OS design — passionate about building reliable embedded systems, writing clean and efficient software, and ensuring quality through rigorous testing.*

 ###